Power to the Clients: Federated Learning in a Dictatorship Setting

 \section{Main results with 1-sigma error bars}

 In this section, we present extended versions of our main results with additional statistical details.
 All experiments were repeated using 5 different random seeds to account for variability.
 Tables~\ref{tab:sigma-one-mnist} and~\ref{tab:sigma-one-cifar} provide expanded versions of Table~\ref{tab:resultsOne}, reporting the mean and the corresponding 1-sigma error bars.
-Similarly, Tables~\ref{tab:mnist-sigma-partner} and~\ref{tab:cifar-sigma-partner} offer detailed results corresponding to Table~\ref{tab:resultsPartner}.